GGPOKER

 When playing Texas Hold’em, betting begins after the initial two cards are dealt to each player and continues through subsequent rounds as community cards are revealed.
 This is when players can fold, call, or raise based on their hands and the community cards on the table.

-- Read the TableOh, this is my favorite part.
-Observing others can be so entertaining!
-But more than the fun, it’s a goldmine of information.
+3. Read the TableObservation is a goldmine of information.
 That twitch in Mr. Sunglasses’ eye?
 Could mean he’s bluffing.
 The way Ms. Red-dress taps her chips?
 It might indicate she’s about to fold.
 Play detective, and then strike!

 Adapting Aggression to Different Opponents